Open-Systems-Pharmacology/Mexiletine-Model/Evaluation/Input/Content/Section2.2_Data.md

 ### 2.2.1 In vitro and physico-chemical data

-A literature search was performed to collect available information on physico-chemical properties of mexiletine ([Table 1](#Table 1)).
+A literature search was performed to collect available information on physico-chemical properties of mexiletine, see [Table 1](#Table 1).

 | **Parameter**                   | **Unit** | **Value**             | Source                            | **Description**                                              |
 | :------------------------------ | -------- | --------------------- | --------------------------------- | ------------------------------------------------------------ |